What affects car insurance rates?

 Certain credit information can be predictive of future insurance claims.
 Where applicable, many insurance companies use credit history to help determine the cost of car insurance.
 Maintaining good credit may have a positive impact on your car insurance costs.

 Your age, sex and marital status

-Accident rates are higher for drivers under age 25, especially single males.
+Accident rates are often higher for drivers under age 25, especially single males.
 Car insurance prices in most states reflect these differences.
 If you're a student, you might be in line for a discount.
 Most car insurers provide discounts to student drivers who maintain good grades.

 What are ways to help lower car insurance premiums?